IVF

 Risks and safety

-• Retrieval risks (bleeding/infection—rare)
+• Minor procedural risks during egg retrieval (bleeding/infection—rare)

-• Emotional stress (plan support)
+• Emotional and psychological stress throughout treatment